tunderdomb/request/README.md

 ## Why another ajax library?

 I tell you why.
 There's no unopinionated library out there.
-Either you have to pull un a whole all-in-one library just so you can call x endpoint, or you have to build on from source because they don't provide distributed versions.
+Either you have to pull in a whole all-in-one library just so you can call x endpoint, or you have to build on from source because they don't provide distributed versions.

 Superagent requires you to use component which in itself is opinionated.